Toby the Pup

 Toby the Pup is an animated cartoon character created by animators Sid Marcus, Dick Huemer, and Art Davis.
 He starred in a series of early sound shorts produced by Charles B. Mintz for RKO Radio Pictures.
 The series lasted from 1930 to 1931.
-Twelve cartoons were produced, though only seven still survive today.
+Twelve cartoons were produced, though some are still considered to be lost.
 The character was voiced by Dick Huemer.
+All of the cartoons fell into the public domain in the 1950s.